FriendWorld-Network/UserLog/README.md

 # UserLog

-UserLog is a plugin for logging chat messages on your Minecraft server.
+UserLog is a plugin for logging the joining and exiting of players on the Minecraft server

 ## Configuration